taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 cat /etc/fstab # double check your fstab file looks fine
 ```

+  - Log out and log back in using your new _ssh_ credentials

 Finally, try logging back in with ssh (see above).
 If you had to use a
 password, the ssh key setup isn't right.
 Troubleshoot and fix it.
 If you can't